qunfengdong/MicroGMT/README.md

 Please see [snpEff's manual](http://snpeff.sourceforge.net/SnpEff_manual.html#databases) for more information on building the annotation database.<br>
 <br>
 You will also need the fasta format reference genome sequence file for running MicroGMT.
 For example, the SARS-CoV-2's reference genome sequence is downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512.
+**Note: The sequence ID need to be exactly the same for fasta reference file and annotation file!
+If they don't match, no annotation will be produced for vcf outputs and summary tables.
+Check if accession number is with the IDs if they don't match.**

 ## Quick start
 ### Running MicroGMT for fasta formatted database sequences